Abstract submissions are now being accepted. Submit your work for consideration.

 Abstracts submitted will be reviewed by the Program Chairs for potential poster presentation.
 If selected, the presenting author will be required to accept the invitation to present, register for the conference, and provide current financial disclosure information.

-Abstract notification will be sent to presenting authors by mid-August.
+Abstract notification will be sent to presenting authors by early April 2019.

 For questions about the abstract submission process, send an email to firstname.lastname@example.org.